epicserve/django-base-site/docs/usage-and-setup.rst

 Setup Instructions
 ------------------

-Before you begin make sure you've setup and installed `Virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_.
+Before you begin make sure you've setup and installed `Virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ and `SASS <http://sass-lang.com/install>`_.

 Create a directory for your new Django site. ::